ilius/ayandict/README.md

 # AyanDict

-A simple and minimalistic cross-platform desktop dictionary application based on Qt framework and written in Go that uses StarDict dictionary format.
+A simple cross-platform desktop dictionary application based on Qt framework and written in Go that uses StarDict dictionary format.

 It is designed for desktop and it should run on every desktop operating system that Qt supports.
 It is tested on Linux and Windows, and it should run perfectly on Mac, FreeBSD and other modern Unix-like systems.
 I will upload binaries for Linux, Windows and Mac (and maybe FreeBSD).